 Information about the Group's exposure to interest rate, foreign currency and liquidity risk are described in note 29.

-- This includes loans and borrowings acquired through business combinations. - # Loans and overdrafts include revolver facility amounting to USD 800,100 thousand.
-Subsequent to year end, the repayment date of this facility has been extended to 2028
+Loans and overdrafts include revolver facility amounting to USD 800,100 thousand.
+Subsequent to year end, the repayment date of this facility has been extended to 2028.